wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Section 122A(5)(b): replaced, on 1 October 1995, by [section 10(3)][255] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

     Section 122A(6): replaced, on 1 October 1995, by [section 10(3)][255] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

+    Section 122A(7): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 122A(8): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 122A(9): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 122B Registrar may refuse to disclose information relating to inspection

-*   (1) Notwithstanding anything in the [Official Information Act 1982][337], but subject to subsections (4) and (5) of [section 122A][214], any person who makes an inspection under section 122A(1), and any person to whom that person has, pursuant to subsection (4) or subsection (5) of section 122A or otherwise, given, divulged, or communicated any information that the first-mentioned person has acquired as a result of that inspection, may refuse to disclose any such information to any other person until the purpose for which that inspection is carried out has been satisfied.
+*   (1) Notwithstanding anything in the [Official Information Act 1982][338], but subject to subsections (4) and (5) of [section 122A][214], any person who makes an inspection under section 122A(1), and any person to whom that person has, pursuant to subsection (4) or subsection (5) of section 122A or otherwise, given, divulged, or communicated any information that the first-mentioned person has acquired as a result of that inspection, may refuse to disclose any such information to any other person until the purpose for which that inspection is carried out has been satisfied.

-    (2) Notwithstanding anything in the [Official Information Act 1982][337], where any person requests the Registrar or any person referred to in subsection (4)(a) or (b) or subsection (5)(a) or (b) of [section 122A][214] to disclose whether an inspection under section 122A(1) is being, or is proposed to be, or has been carried out, the Registrar or, as the case may require, that person shall not be required to disclose that information under the Official Information Act 1982 unless the disclosure of that information would not be likely to prejudice the commercial position of any society or other person, and there is no other good reason for withholding that information under that Act.
+    (2) Notwithstanding anything in the [Official Information Act 1982][338], where any person requests the Registrar or any person referred to in subsection (4)(a) or (b) or subsection (5)(a) or (b) of [section 122A][214] to disclose whether an inspection under section 122A(1) is being, or is proposed to be, or has been carried out, the Registrar or, as the case may require, that person shall not be required to disclose that information under the Official Information Act 1982 unless the disclosure of that information would not be likely to prejudice the commercial position of any society or other person, and there is no other good reason for withholding that information under that Act.

-    Section 122B: inserted, on 1 September 1987, by [section 29][336] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 122B: inserted, on 1 September 1987, by [section 29][337] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 122C Appeals from decisions under section 122B